pamelaferretti/pamelaferretti.github.io/_pages/Gallery.md

 </script>

 <p class="copyright-notice">
-  © 2026 [Your Name].
+  © 2026 [Pamela Ferretti].
 All rights reserved.
 All photographs and content on this website may not be reproduced, distributed, or used for AI training, machine learning, or data mining purposes without explicit written permission.
 </p>